50 Bucket List-worthy Romantic Getaways Around the World

 La Paz, Mexico

 La Paz is a romantic and often-overlooked destination located on the Sea of Cortez, which is known as the world’s richest body of water.
 French explorer Jacques Cousteau famously named it the “aquarium of the world.”
 Today, you can try diving, kayaking, snorkeling, sailing, surfing, and island hopping there.
-For romantic outdoor dining, try Las Tres Virgenes, Sorstis Restaurante, or Nim, or the more casual IL RUSTICO.
+For romantic outdoor dining, try Las Tres Virgenes, Sorstis Restaurante, or Nim, or the more casual Il Rustico.

 Experience the Reno side of the Lake Tahoe area for outdoorsy activities and intimate restaurants and hotels.
 Check out the Spa at Silver Legacy or the multitude of hot springs in the area for a relaxing day of romance.
 There’s also the Riverwalk and Midtown District to explore.
-Opt to stay in the Sunnyside Restaurant and Lodge, which sits lakeside with its own private beach, or the Ritz-Carlton Lake Tahoe, where the concierge service can arrange a day of adventure on the mountain, a round of golf, or a day of sailing on Lake Tahoe.
+Opt to stay in the Sunnyside Restaurant and Lodge, which sits lakeside with its own private beach, or the Ritz-Carlton Lake Tahoe, where the concierge service can arrange a day of adventure on the mountain, a round of golf, or sailing on Lake Tahoe.

 Dana Point, California